official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 •  The September dossier stated that Iraq could produce a nuclear weapon within one to two years if it obtained fissile material and other essential components

-42

-The Report of the Iraq Inquiryfrom a foreign supplier.
+from a foreign supplier.
 There was no evidence that Iraq had tried to acquire fissile material and other components or – were it able to do so – that it had the technical capabilities to turn these materials into a usable weapon.